tmeWitzigLustigKomisch/WLK-PasswordSafe/README.md

 Configuration files are self‑documenting; lines beginning with `#` are comments and ignored by the parser.
 You can edit the file with any text editor or through the built‑in editor in the GUI/CLI.

+#### Key file & device binding

+To further increase security you can use an external key file and/or bind the vault to a specific device.
+Add the following settings to your configuration:

+- **KEYFILE_PATH:** Specify the path to your key file.
+The contents of this file are mixed with your master password during key derivation.
+Keep the key file safe – without it you cannot open the vault.
+- **DEVICE_BIND:** Set this to `true` to enable device binding.
+The unique device ID (`/etc/machine-id` on Linux or `MachineGuid` on Windows) is mixed into the key derivation. **Note:** Device binding only applies to newly created vaults; existing vaults must be re‑encrypted for the binding to take effect.

+#### Advanced security options (optional)

+For users requiring maximum hardening the script includes additional options that can be set in the configuration:

+- **SAFE_CLI_DEFAULT:** Disables export functions in the CLI by default.
+Exports can only be enabled explicitly.
+- **SAFE_BLOCK_EXPORT:** Blocks all export functions (both GUI and CLI) so that no plaintext passwords are ever written to disk.
+- **SAFE_BLOCK_CSV:** Disables CSV import if you do not intend to import data from other sources.
+- **SAFE_BLOCK_STEGO:** Disables the steganography functions (hide/extract files in images).
+- **SAFE_BLOCK_CLIPBOARD:** Prevents copying passwords to the clipboard.
+- **NO_PLAINTEXT_IN_GUI:** Prevents displaying passwords in clear text in the GUI; you can only copy them to the clipboard.
+This mitigates shoulder‑surfing.

+These options are disabled by default and are aimed at advanced users who want fine‑grained control over the program’s behaviour.

 ![Configuration editor](images/gui_edit_config.png)

 ### Steganography & file encryption